uptonking/note4yaoo/log-dev-pieces-frontend.md

+- `Node.nodeName` vs `Element.tagName`
+  - The `nodeName` read-only property returns the name of the current `Node` as a string.
+  - The `tagName` read-only property of the Element interface returns the tag name of the element on which it's called.
+  - The `tagName` property is meant specifically for element nodes (type 1 nodes) to get the type of element.
+    - There are several other `nodeType` s of nodes as well (comment, attribute, text, etc.).
+    - To get the name of any of the various node types, you can use the `nodeName` property.
+  - When using `nodeName` against an element node, you'll get its tag name, so either could really be used,
+    - though you'll get better consistency between browsers when using `nodeName` .
+    - Bear in mind, however, that `nodeName` will return `#text` for text nodes while `tagName` will return `undefined` .

 - `setAttribute` vs `dom/obj.prop`
   - You should always use the direct `.prop` form (but see the quirksmode link below) if you want programmatic access in JavaScript.
   - Use `getAttribute` / `setAttribute` when you wish to deal with the DOM as it is (e.g. literal text only).
 Different browsers confuse the two.